 You may have seen my facebook live video and heard that I had to reschedule my O2 climb.
 Well, it got worse after seeing a specialist.
 I was told to wear a full leg brace for four weeks!
 Just my luck, I had a trip scheduled to visit the US during that time.
-I seriously debated cancelling (rescheduling) my trip but in the end, I just couldn’t.
+While I seriously debated canceling (rescheduling) my trip, in the end, I just couldn’t.
 I knew it wouldn’t be easy, but it’s 2018, and accessible travel should be a reality.

 It’s up to you whether to travel with an injury or not.
 Whatever you decide, I strongly recommend that you consult your doctor before flying with a knee injury – or any injury for that matter!
 You should also check your travel insurance to see if your injury has any impact.